 Since then, I've been delighted to see many fans making use of the site and sending me some great feedback.
-I have made a few updates to add new information and extra things like the MP3 downloads.
+I've added extra things like the MP3 downloads and am still updating it frequently with new information.
 Thank you to everyone who has (directly or indirectly) provided corrections and explanations to help make the website better; they are always appreciated!
-Over 20 years on from his debut, it's wonderful that MacPhisto still has such a devoted following. :)
+Over 30 years on from his debut, it's wonderful that MacPhisto still has such a devoted following. :)

-It took me several months to put this site together and I'm proud of it, so it's annoying when others try to pass my work off as their own (even if they're translating it into a different language).
-If you wish to reproduce any of my text, please give credit where it's due and include a link to the page you got it from.
+It took me several months to put this site together and I'm proud of it, so it's annoying when others try to pass my work off as their own.
+If you wish to reproduce any of my text (even if you're translating it into a different language), please give credit where it's due and include a link to the page you got it from.

-We should also take a moment to salute the likes of Google, Wikipedia and YouTube, which have absolutely revolutionised the Internet since the early days of my fandom.
-Most of us probably take them for granted now, but a few years ago it would have been far more difficult to do the research for a site like this.
+We should also take a moment to salute the likes of Google, Wikipedia, YouTube and Google Translate, which have absolutely revolutionised the Internet since the early days of my fandom.
+Most of us probably take them for granted now, but years ago it would have been far more difficult to do the research for a site like this.
 I guess change isn't always bad!